lhaof/UniCell/README.md

 **step 2.** Modify the `METAINFO` in `projects/UniCell/configs/nuclei_det_multihead_cmol.py` and make sure that the `num_classes` is equal to the number of categories in your dataset.

-(Your can register a new dataset type instead if you are familiar with mmdetection.)
+(You can register a new dataset type instead if you are familiar with mmdetection.)

 **step 3.** Modify the `num_classes` in `projects/UniCell/configs/UniCell_CMOL.py`.